victorinojohnmark/api_framework/README.md

 ## 5. Database Migrations

-The framework includes a custom command-line tool for managing database schemas, similar to Laravel's artisan.
+The framework includes a powerful Schema Builder and command-line tools for managing database structure, inspired by Laravel.

 ### Directory Structure
 Migration tools are located in the `database/` folder: